Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 It used to be that anytime I heard the locale of Eindhoven, The Netherlands mentioned, the once-great Dynamo Open Air festival, which ran from 1986 to 2005, immediately came to mind.

 In 2008, it was reborn as Dynamo Outdoor, then as Dynamo Metal Fest in 2015, but the later incarnations of this prestigious event just never packed the same wallop to me as the original.
 Now I have discovered something new (to me) that I can easily associate with that place, and it is none other than the band AN EVENING WITH KNIVES.

-Three songs: title track “Fade Out“, and its follow-ups, “Sunstorm” and “Blackout“, and each is incredible, as well as impressive, in their own right.
+Three songs: the title track “Fade Out” and its follow-ups, “Sunstorm” and “Blackout“, and each is incredible, as well as impressive, in their own right.
 Though the band labels themselves as post-metal / post-rock, which is totally valid, of course, they also channel alluring blends of psychedelia and grunge fused with an experimental edge.
-All of this is quickly recognized right from the roll out of the nearly 10-minute intro song, “Fade Out“.
+All of this is quickly recognized right from the rollout of the nearly 10-minute intro song, “Fade Out“.

-Wave after gradual wave of heavy, hypnotic guitar is soon caressing your inner ear, bolstered by rumbling bottom end rhythms and powerful drumming.
+Wave after gradual wave of the heavy, hypnotic guitar soon caresses your inner ear, bolstered by rumbling bottom-end rhythms and powerful drumming.
 The song travels a repeating pattern throughout its trajectories, a sense of ascension at times, others that feel like a spiraling down, but all done as vocals laden with emotion ride those same paths.